 Also sometimes corrupted system files cause different problems on the Windows computer.
-Especially After recent window upgrade if windows system files get corrupted you may face Startup errors High System resource usage etc. We recommend to Run the System file checker Tool Which Scan and Restore missing Corrupted system.
+Especially After a recent window upgrade if windows system files get corrupted you may face Startup errors High System resource usage etc. We recommend to Run the System file checker Tool Which scans and Restore the missing Corrupted system.

 - To do this open command prompt as administrator

 - Then type sfc /scannow and hit the enter key.